-The Code of Conduct for information security and data protection in the healthcare and care services is a holistic approach to an information security policy for all organisations within the sector.
+The Code of Conduct for information security and data protection in the healthcare and care services is a holistic approach to information security and data protection requirements for all organisations within the sector.

 The Code itself covers all aspects of information security as regulated by Norwegian law.
 In some instances, the Code of Conduct defines more stringent rules than the law itself.

 The Code has been prepared and is administered by a steering group from the healthcare and care services sector.
 The Directorate for eHealth is the secretariat of the steering group, with permanent representation from Norsk Helsenett HF.

 The Code consists of a main section with the substantial provisions.
 To this document several appendices are attached, spanning "guidelines" and some 30 thematically arranged best practice routines, in the Code denominated "fact sheets", providing guidance on e.g. how to perform risk analyses, how to establish back up-procedures, etc. Together, the main document, the guidelines and the fact sheets, aim to cover both the crucial and basic elements of the information security, as well as the more peripheral and remote ones.